 How to Make a Mornay Sauce

 First, you are going to make the Mornay Sauce.
-In a saucepan over medium low heat melt a couple tablespoons of butter.
+In a small saucepan over medium low heat melt a couple tablespoons of butter.
 Whisk in an equal amount of flour and cook for a few minutes.
 Now slowly whisk in the milk and simmer over low heat until slightly thickened.
 This will take about ten minutes.
-Remove from the heat and whisk in the cheese in three parts.
-Season with salt and pepper to taste.
+Remove from the heat and whisk in the gruyére cheese and Parmesan cheese in three parts.
+Season with salt and black pepper to taste.
 Cover to keep warm while you assemble the sandwiches.

 Assemble the Croque Madame Sandwich

 Prepare the sandwiches on a large baking sheet covered with parchment paper.
 On two toasted slices of bread spread a thin layer of Dijon.
 Place two slices of ham on one slice.
 Spoon a couple of tablespoons of Mornay sauce over the ham.
 Top with the other slice of toast Dijon side down.
 Now top the whole sandwich with a couple more tablespoons of Mornay sauce mixture.
 Repeat preparing the other three sandwiches

 Complete the Croque Madame with a Fried Egg

 Meanwhile, turn the broiler on and start to prepare four eggs sunny side up in a pan.
 Now pop those sandwiches under the broiler.
 Watch them closely as everyone’s broiler is different and some are unpredictable.
 Broil until lightly browned.
 Finally, top each sandwich with one sunny side up egg.
 Serve immediately.

 Can Mornay Sauce be made ahead of time?